mshagirov/pythonlab/_01-introduction/02_syntax_arithmetics.md

 print(42 / 3)
 </script></pre></div>

+> Feel free to edit the code cells on this and coming pages.
+If you need to reset code to the default state, just reload the page.

 When you run your code, Python interprets the code *sequentially* line-by-line.
-Try switching the sequence of the print statements above to see the effect.
+Try switching the sequence of, deleting, and adding the print statements above to see the effect.

 The order of the arithmetic operations follows the usual *operator precedence*: